KauzClay/docs-tap/upgrading.hbs.md

-# Upgrade your Tanzu Application Platform
+# Upgrade Tanzu Application Platform

 This document tells you how to upgrade your Tanzu Application Platform (commonly known as TAP).